IVDR regulation image

 Administrative Challenges

 An excerpt from a Position Paper on IVDR published by MedTech Europe states that, “an unpredictable process makes it highly difficult for medical technology companies to adequately plan, prepare, and allocate resources effectively for regulatory clearance, production and communication to their supply chain and end users.
-There is a lack of transparency regarding the information that will be expected of companies during the certification process, and the timelines for conformity assessments and requirements over the certificate lifetime are often unpredictable and inefficient, posing a financial and resource challenge for companies.
-There are inconsistencies in the implementation of the regulatory framework, such as variance among the Notified Bodies, as well as variance between official guidance and the legal basis of the regulation.”
+Companies face a lack of transparency regarding expected certification requirements, assessment timelines, and certificate lifespan.
+These uncertainties create financial and operational challenges.
+Additionally, inconsistencies in implementation arise from variations among Notified Bodies and discrepancies between official guidance and regulatory law.

 Notification Complexity